Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-We study the common situation where both data sets (RCT and observational) contain a different subset of the total covariates $X$. $X$ can be decomposed as $X = X_{m i s} \cup X_{o b s}$ where $X_{o b s}$ denotes the covariates that are presents in both data sets, the RCT and the observational study. $X_{m i s}$ denotes the covariates that are either partially-observed in one of the two data sets or totally unobserved in both data sets. \modif{Note that in this work we do not consider missing values problem as in \cite{mayer2021generalizingincomplete}, but only cases where the covariate is totally observed or not per data sources.} We denote by $obs$ (resp. $mis$) the index set of observed (resp. missing) covariates.
-An illustration of the typical data we consider is presented in Table~\ref{tab:typicalsituation}, with an example of two missing data patterns.
+We study the common situation where both data sets (RCT and observational) contain a different subset of the total covariates $X$. $X$ can be decomposed as $X = X_{m i s} \cup X_{o b s}$ where $X_{o b s}$ denotes the covariates that are present in both data sets, the RCT and the observational study. $X_{m i s}$ denotes the covariates that are either partially observed in one of the two data sets or totally unobserved in both data sets.
+We do not consider (sporadic) missing \modifbis{data problems} as in \cite{mayer2021generalizingincomplete}, but only cases where the covariate is totally observed or not per data sources.
+We denote by $obs$ (resp. $mis$) the index set of observed (resp. missing) covariates.
+An illustration of a typical data set is presented in Table~\ref{tab:typicalsituation}, with an example of two missing data patterns.

-As a consequence, estimators of the target population ATE may be used on $X_{o b s}$ only.
-For clear notation, we add a subscript \textit{obs} on any estimator applied on the set $X_{o b s}$ rather than $X$. \modif{For example we denote $\hat \tau_{\text{ G}, n, m, o b s}$ the G-formula estimator applied on the covariates set $X_{o b s}$ rather than $X$.
-This estimator uses the same observations, but is different from $\hat \tau_{\text{ G}, n, m}$ (Definition~\ref{def:g-formula}) as it requires estimation of nuisance components $\hat \mu_{a, n, obs}(x_{obs})$ for $a \in \{0,1\}$, which corresponds to the estimated surface response on the set $X_{obs}$ instead of $X$.} Such estimators may suffer from bias due to Assumption~\ref{a:cate-indep-s-knowing-X} violation, that is:
+\modifbis{In our context, due to (partially-)unobserved covariates,} estimators of the target population ATE may be implemented on $X_{o b s}$ only. \modifbis{To make the notations clear}, we add a subscript \textit{obs} on any estimator applied on the set $X_{o b s}$ rather than $X$.
+Such estimators may suffer from bias due to Assumption~\ref{a:cate-indep-s-knowing-X} violation, that is:

-\modif{Research works have been proposed to assess whether or not a treatment effect is constant or not, and usually relies on marginal variance / CDFs / quantiles comparison \citep{Miratrix2016ATEVariation}.} \modif{Other technics are possible such as comparing $\operatorname{Var}[Y \mid X_{obs}, A=1, S=1] \stackrel{?}{=} \operatorname{Var}[Y \mid X_{obs}, A=0, S=1]$, and then deducing whether or not an important treatment effect modifier is missing.} Still, the scope of this work is limited to the case where the user is aware of which variables are treatment effect modifiers and subject to a distributional shift.
-We call these covariates as \textit{key covariates}.